 Nylon Coffee Roasters

 Everton Park is a coffee junkie’s heaven, and much of that credit can go to this hole-in-the-wall boutique coffee roaster.
-The good folks at Nylon are very dedicated – they even flew all the way to Central America to visit producers at the source.
-Check out their journal to find out what new beans they sourced or make your purchase online.
+The good folks at Nylon are very dedicated – they often make trips to Central America to visit producers at the source and spend some time getting to know where the coffee you drink come from.
+Check out their journal for updates on new beans they’ve sourced or make your purchase online.

 Here at Liberty, roasting is of utmost priority at its quaint coffee bar.
-Their outlet is primarily used for roasting and retailing of coffee, and when they do open to public, you can expect throngs of coffee aficionados filling up the narrow shop space.
-If you’re wondering why their blends, like the signature speakeasy blend, taste familiar, Liberty also distributes to other local cafes like Artistry, Carpenter and Cook, and Patisserie G!
+Their outlet is primarily used for roasting and retailing of coffee, and when they do open to the public, you can expect throngs of coffee aficionados filling up the narrow shop space.

 As one of the pioneer independent coffee wholesalers and micro-roasteries in Singapore, Highlander has paved the way for its peers who’ve sprouted up over the years.
-Besides working towards the goal of providing top-class hand roasted coffees, Highlander also provides coffee training for public and aspiring baristas, retails espresso machines and other accessories for home and business uses, and offers coffee and café consultancy.
-Looking to get a taste of their famed Supremo blend, and grab a pack yourself, head down to their espresso bar along Kampong Bahru Road!
+Besides working towards the goal of providing top-class hand-roasted coffees, Highlander also provides coffee training for public and aspiring baristas, retails espresso machines and other accessories for home and business use, and offers coffee and cafe consultancy services.
+Looking to get a taste of the famed Supremo blend?
+Head down to the espresso bar along Kampong Bahru Road!

-You might be surprised to know that this specialty coffee house started back in 1960.
+You might be surprised to know that this coffee house started back in 1960.
 Yes, Tiong Hoe exuded hipster vibes before hipster was even a thing.
 Besides serving a mean mocha, Mr. Tan Tiong Hoe himself also conducts coffee appreciation workshops for coffeephiles.
-Not to mention, this coffee guru has over 50 years of experience with his craft, so we’re sure you’ll learn a thing… or three.
+Not to mention, this coffee guru has over 50 years of experience with his craft, so we’re sure you’ll learn tons from this expert.